 Many organizations start out with a brilliant launch plan for a new innovation tool, communicating the process, the how’s and the why’s, getting their employees engaged and excited.
 Once the launch is over, they start to take a back seat, hoping that the process can sustain itself.
 This doesn’t work.
 The platform needs to evolve, otherwise you’ll get this curve that starts with lots of engagement and then gradually disappears.

-Using edison365ideas to power their Innovation Lab, Kwintes, a leading Mental Health provider in the Netherlands, managed to keep employees engaged even after their lab was paused due to COVID-19.
+Using edison365’s innovation management software to power their Innovation Lab, Kwintes, a leading Mental Health provider in the Netherlands, managed to keep employees engaged even after their lab was paused due to COVID-19.
 “We put the information onto the idea about what was going to happen with it, so that it still stays alive,” explained Sonja Brouwer, the organization’s I&A/ICT Manager.
 Through its deliberate transparency, they kept employees engaged and excited about the progress of ideas, enabling the Innovation Lab to open back up for voting after its hiatus.

 6. Don’t restrict creativity